cloudwatt/applications/README_EN.md

 It is on this last point that Cloudwatt is continuing its efforts and is launching this week its first application stacks to easily deploy a website Wordpress and LAMP (Linux, Apache, MySQL and PHP).

-This first call in others.
-At a steady pace, Cloudwatt will publish on both its technical blog and on his github, application stacks and step-by-step deployment guides.
+This first will call in others.
+At a steady pace, Cloudwatt will publish on both its [technical blog](http://dev.cloudwatt.com/fr/blog/index.html) and on his github, application stacks and step-by-step deployment guides.

 The procedure takes few minutes to prepare and 5 minutes to deploy.